quale-quest/sql-mvc/README.md

 This is not a toy,it is under full-time active development and it is the culmination of many years of work, being re-implemented in an updated open source project.

+Please join our group to comment or discuss the technology( https://groups.google.com/group/sql-mvc-talk )

 *Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview release.
 The GUI looks old and clunky, but it is fully customisable and will be modernised, a lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome).
-We expect to reach Beta version in May *
+We expect to reach Beta version in April/May *

 ##Example

 This is a complete implementation of [todomvc.com](http://todomvc.com) functionality in 40 lines of code.